Best Small Beach Towns in the U.S.

 Come to Isle of Palms for a quiet beach vacation that'll make it easy to say you did absolutely nothing and loved it when someone asks how your break was.

 23. Haleiwa, Hawaii

-Where to stay: The Hailea Wave House on Airbnb
+Where to stay: Haleiwa Waterfront House on VRBO

 Best thing: Get some fresh local fare and souvenirs at the Haleiwa Farmers Market on Thursdays.